 Well… that wasn’t 100% correct.
 I mean, don’t get me wrong.
-They love looking after her, feeding her with their urine, mixing her, and watching her grow.
-If spirulina was a pet- she would most definitely be our favorite- especially as she’s so much more quiet than our cat!
+They love looking after it, feeding it, mixing it, and watching it grow.
+If spirulina was a pet- it would most definitely be our favorite- especially as she’s so much more quiet than our cat!
 But seriously- Whenever it came to the part where eating was involved, silence would fill the room, and hugely dramatic facial expressions began emerging on their little faces.
 They would say things like:

 - We want normal food